ZaLiTHkA/UnblockFiles/README.md

 # PowerShell Unblock File Helper

-the sole purpose of this script is to simplify the process of running `Unblock-File` on one or more files in one or more potentially nested folders.
+the primary purpose of this script is to simplify the process of running `Unblock-File` on one or more files, potentially inside nested folders.

+it is built as a PowerShell module for the sake of portability, in the sense that, once loaded, it's functions may be executed from any directory.

 ## Module Installation